apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 #.
 In the left navigation, choose Network -> VNF appliances

 #.
-Click the "Add VNF Appliance" button.
+Click on the "Add VNF Appliance" button.

    For more information, see `“Creating VMs”
    <../virtual_machines.html#creating-vms>`_.